 At times you’ll see a film noir that ends with the protagonist escaping the pit of doom by the skin of his or her teeth, such as John Forbes (Dick Powell) in Pitfall (1948).
 (SPOILERS) Forbes has been unfaithful to his wife (Jane Wyatt) by having an affair with another woman (Lizabeth Scott).
 Forbes confesses everything to his wife and by the end of the film, they’re still together and we know his wife may forgive him, but the road to true reconciliation is going to be a very, very long one.

-In some noir films, a “happy ending” was tacked on, usually to satisfy the production code, dulling the hard edge of the story, but in most cases, we see the guilty get exactly what they deserve.
+In some noir films, a “happy ending” was tacked on, usually to satisfy the production code, dulling the hard edge of the story, but in many cases we see the guilty get exactly what they deserve.
 We know at the end of The Maltese Falcon (1941) that Brigid O’Shaughnessy’s elevator ride leading to jail symbolizes her descent into hell, but Sam Spade is probably headed there as well – He’s just taking the stairs, the long way – with his own sins to atone for.

 Most film noir wrongdoers pay the full price, such as Walter Neff (Fred MacMurray) at the end of Double Indemnity, or Emmett Myers (William Talman) at the conclusion of The Hitch-Hiker (1953), or practically everyone in the final moments of The Asphalt Jungle (1950).
 There’s a reckoning to be had for all the crimes (legal and moral) of noir and it’s going to be paid one way or another.